Funded Futures Network vs TradeDay: Head-to-Head Comparison (2026)

 Which is better, Funded Futures Network or TradeDay?

-TradeDay scores higher overall, winning 5 out of 6 comparison categories including Overall Rating, TrustPilot, Starting Price.
+TradeDay scores higher overall, winning 7 out of 8 comparison categories including Overall Rating, Starting Price, Profit Split.
 However, the best choice depends on your trading goals and priorities.

 Which is cheaper, Funded Futures Network or TradeDay?